Article | Basic Landscape Lighting Installation Instructions

 Step 8: Finish off and bury wire runs.
 Straighten out cable runs and wrap wire around each cable run bundle for a neat finish.
 For cables that run under turf edges and under mulch beds, consider using a PVC Conduit to enclose the cable.
 VOLT has a split conduit that can be placed over a wire after the wire has been run.
 Once cables are placed in the correct position, fill and cover trenches.

 Step 9: Aim and Adjust.
 Make sure you wait for night to fall and fully analyze your landscape lighting before leaving.
 Make sure the lights are correctly positioned, change any bulbs or optics, check for glare from the fixtures and fine tune.
-Now you can demonstrate to the customer how to operate the system.
+Now, you can enjoy your landscape lighting system.